 - A statement of approximately 500 words explaining your reasons for pursuing this graduate degree.

-- A fiction manuscript, up to thirty double-spaced pages in length, in eleven- or twelve-point font, containing one or two short stories or novel excerpts.
-Please do not include more than two short stories or novel excerpts; if you do, the committee will only read the first two.
-If you choose to include a cover page listing the stories or excerpts included, this will not count toward the thirty-page limit.
+- A poetry manuscript, ten single-spaced pages in length, in eleven- or twelve-point font, with each poem beginning on a new page (for a maximum of ten poems, but likely fewer).
+If you choose to include a cover page listing the poems included, this will not count toward the ten-page limit.
 Your name should appear on each page of the writing sample, and each page should be numbered.

 - A curriculum vitae or resume in pdf format is also required by the University.